-Sounds like a dream like?
+Sounds dream like?
 Wouldn’t we all love to have loyal customers that stick with us no matter what?
 But what does this mean for a brand?
-What are the expectations of such a loyal fan base that feel ownership over the brand.
+What are the expectations of such a loyal fan base that feel ownership over the brand?
 What does it take to address their needs?

 Key takeaways from this episode:

 - Sport team’s brands have a social contract with their audience.
 They represent the market they are in.